AJ Perez (motivational speaker): Career as a Motivational Speaker and Corporate Facilitator

 He began his speaking career as a lay preacher giving retreats and spiritual talks for schools and companies around Davao City.
 He was then was then invited to become a preacher and builder for "The Feast" (a weekly event held by the Light of Jesus Family founded by Bo Sanchez) all over Mindanao.

-He has since moved on to become one of the most invited corporate speakers and facilitators in the Philippines as he currently gives motivational talks, leadership and corporate seminars, team buildings, and keynote presentations for various corporations, government agencies, organizations, Churches and schools all over the country.
+He has since become a corporate speaker and facilitator in the Philippines, giving motivational talks, leadership seminars, team-building sessions, and keynote presentations for corporations, government agencies, organizations, and schools.

 Career as a Radio Broadcaster

 He was a broadcaster for DXGN 89.9 Spirit FM managed by the Roman Catholic Archdiocese of Davao hosting two shows, "Jamming at GN" a youth oriented radio show and "Coach Notes" an advice giving radio program where he and his wife, Arlene give life advices to callers and letter senders.

 Blogging

 Perez first gained national prominence as a blogger when his article,"Dear Ex ni Janine Tugonon" went viral.
 This article was his humorous take regarding the relationship woes of Miss Universe 2012 first runner-up Janine Tugonon and her boyfriend Jaypee Santos.
-In just the span of two days, the article spread nationwide attention having almost a million readers (which was a major feat as a blogger at that time due to social media's early stages) and was re-posted to various social networking sites such as Facebook and Twitter and gained traction from there as well.
+In just the span of two days, the article spread nationwide attention having almost a million readers and was re-posted to various social networking sites such as Facebook and Twitter and gained traction from there as well.
 This viral post was even posted by the Philippines' major TV networks, ABS-CBN and GMA Network.

 A month later, Perez again made the news when his blog post, "Dear Kuyang Taiwanese" ("Dear Taiwanese Elder Brother") went viral over social media sites.
 This article was Perez' way to defend Filipino migrant workers who were abused in Taiwan as a result of the standoff between the two countries over a territorial dispute.

 During the Social Media Day celebrations in the Philippines, Globe Telecom awarded Perez to be the first Globe Tatt Pilipinas Awards "Blogger Phenom" for Davao City.
 The amount of the readers and followers he has on his blog made him to be considered as one of the precursors of being a Filipino "social media influencer" when the concept of being an influencer or a content creator has yet to exist a couple of years later.

-His article "Because I Fell in Love Here in Davao" written as his homage for Davao City in time for the Kadayawan 2013 celebrations garnered much-acclaim from Davaoeños as the article went viral through social media.
+His article "Because I Fell in Love Here in Davao" written as his homage for Davao City in time for the Kadayawan 2013 celebrations gained attention on social media among readers in Davao City.
 Also, during the height of the Priority Development Assistance Fund scam in the Philippines, many of Perez' articles that poked fun on those involved in the scam went viral on social media as well.